davidfrantz/force/docs/source/components/higher-level/l3/param.rst

 A parameter file is mandatory for the Level 3 Compositing submodule of FORCE HLPS.

-The file extension is ‘.prm’.
 All parameters must be given, even if they are not used.
 All parameters follow common tag-value notation.
-Rudimentary checks are performed by the software components using this file.
+Rudimentary checks are performed when using this file.

 The ``++PARAM_LEVEL3_START++`` and ``++PARAM_LEVEL3_END++`` keywords enclose the parameter file.